 The International Arts & Antiquities Security Forum

-Culture, arts and antiquities provides millions of people with pleasure and enjoyment; whether as owners, organisations or members of the public.
-Their value runs into the billions of dollars and as a market sector it directly employs tens of thousands of people; indirectly hundreds of thousands more.
-Unfortunately, because of their beauty and value, art and antiquities have always been a commodity that are worth fighting over, stealing or destroying.
-Recent figures in the UK suggest that the cost of high value art thefts by organised crime gangs is in the region of £350-480 million annually, with the global value of crimes against arts, cultural and historical sites believed to be in excess of £10 billion.
+Unfortunately, because of their beauty and value, art and antiquities have always been a commodity that is worth fighting over, stealing or destroying.
+Figures in the United Kingdom suggest that the annual cost of high-value art thefts by organised crime gangs is in the region of £350-480 million, with the global value of crimes against arts, cultural and historical sites believed to be in excess of £10 billion.

-If you would like more information please contact us at email@example.com
+If you would like more information please contact us at IAASF or via the Trident Manor homepage.